MetaMask/metamask-docs/wallet/how-to/sign-data.md

 signTypedDataV4Button.addEventListener('click', async function (event) {
   event.preventDefault();

-  const msgParams = JSON.stringify({
+  // eth_signTypedData_v4 parameters.
+All of these parameters affect the resulting signature. const msgParams = JSON.stringify({
     domain: {
       // This defines the network, in this case, Mainnet.